When is Ugadi in 2024?

 Ugadi Panchangam For New Delhi, India

 Ugadi, is the Hindu New Year celebrated by the people of the Deccan region of India.
-The 2018 Telugu Samvatsara is Virodhikruth 2075.
+The 2024 Telugu Samvatsara is Pingala 2081.

 King of Nav Samvatsara (Varshesh)

 The Lord of the first day of the New Year is considered as the Lord of the entire year.
-In 2018, first day is Sunday.
-Lord sun is the Lord of Sunday.
-Hence, Lord of this New Year is sun.
+In 2024, first day is Tuesday.
+Lord mars is the Lord of Tuesday.
+Hence, Lord of this New Year is mars.